Insurance a Priority As Traveling Americans Are Eager to Cruise Again

 Flight delay/cancellation: A missed connection, trip interruption or delay may entitle a passenger to reimbursement if a covered flight cancels or is delayed so they miss a cruise departure, an entire leg of a trip, or a pre-paid excursion.
 Benefits may also help pay for meals and accommodations while catching up with the ship.

-Covid-19: If a traveler contracts the virus, some policies can include coverage for emergency medical care or emergency medical evacuation.
+COVID-19: If a traveler contracts the virus, some policies can include coverage for emergency medical care or emergency medical evacuation.

 Baggage loss/delay: Travelers who must buy necessities while waiting for delayed luggage may be reimbursed by a travel insurance policy.